WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 - No, **TypeScript** is _not_ setup, this is a simple kata.
 Add that setup yourself 😎
 - **_If you're ever stuck on this Kata_**, feel free to Join the [WeDoTDD.com Slack](https://join.slack.com/t/wedotdd/shared_invite/zt-ladr0ati-rD4bNNEx_Uu1v0pZsxZDNQ) and well give you some pointers on it!

+## 🪛 Setup
+- Run `yarn` - install npm modules
+- Run *tests*: `yarn test`
+- Run *GraphQL Service*: `yarn start service`
+- Run *front-end*: `yarn start`
+    - uses [webpack dev server](https://webpack.js.org/configuration/dev-server), and should automatically fire up the browser for you!
+    - you will _not_ see a build folder, it's in-memory.
+If you really want to see a build folder show up, you can add `writeToDisk: true` under the `devServer` section

 ## Tests

 - Initial Libraries Used: [isolate-components](https://www.npmjs.com/package/isolate-components), [mocha](https://mochajs.org), [chai](https://www.chaijs.com), and [supertest](https://github.com/visionmedia/supertest)